isomerpages/singapore-customs-old/_importing-goods-more/01c9e-importing-empty-freight-containers-pallets-and-packing.md

 (b) intended to be re-exported as soon as possible.

-The importer is required to apply for an In-Non Payment (GST Relief) permit to account for the GST Relief of the import of such freight pallets and packings.
+The importer is required to obtain an In-Non Payment (GST Relief) permit to account for the GST Relief of the import of such freight pallets and packings.
 GST is payable if the freight pallets and packings are sold, disposed of or transferred locally.